johnandrea/draw-dna-matches/README.md

 ## Limitations

 - Requires Python 3.6+
-- Might fail if the closest matched person does not have parents in the data file.
+- Won't draw path if closest ancestor is not in the data file
+- Double-cousins and other multiple relationships are shown in only one path
+- Assumes that blood (biological) family connections are listed first in the data

 ## Installation